flyteorg/flyte/rsts/community/troubleshoot.rst

 Troubleshooting Guide
 ---------------------

-.. admonition:: Why have we crafted this guide?
+.. admonition:: Why did we craft this guide?

-    Let go of overthinking; peep into this page.

-We've been working diligently to help users sort out issues.
+    To help streamline your onboarding experience as much as possible, and sort out common issues.

-Here are a couple of techniques we believe would help you jump out of the pandora box quickly!
+Here are a couple of techniques we believe could help get you up and running in no time!

-Troubles with ``flytectl sandbox start``
+Troubles With ``flytectl sandbox start``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - The process hangs at ``Waiting for Flyte to become ready...`` for a while; OR